Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image by: Roberto Cabrera Castro, Shutterstock

 Fawn, which is a light tan or yellowish color, can either be simply fawn or come as part of a color combination or pattern, like fawn sable, blue fawn, fawn brindle, and so on.
-The American Staffordshire Terrier, for example, can have various combinations as per the AKC breed standard, but as mentioned in the intro, Pit Bulls are a real mix, so anything is possible.
+The Staffordshire Bull Terrier, for example, can have various combinations as per the AKC breed standard, but as mentioned in the intro, Pit Bulls are a real mix, so anything is possible.

 6. Tan